 The best way to factory reset your Firestick is to head to the Settings menu and choose My Fire TV again.
 Here you will see the option to factory reset.

 You can also factory reset directly from the remote by holding down the Back button and the right directional button for 10 seconds.
-A message will pop up on screen asking if you really want to perform a factory reset, and you can confirm.
+A message will pop up on the screen asking if you really want to perform a factory reset, and you can confirm.